 Following exits by Abdul-Jabbar and Johnson in the early 90s, the Lakers went through a lull.
 However, the lull did not last very long with the Lakers rising to prominence once again in 1996 with Kobe Bryant and Shaquille O’Neal joining the team under head coach Phil Jackson.
 Today, O’Neal and Jackson are Hall of Famers with Bryant to follow suit as soon as he is eligible.
 Together, the trio took home the title as NBA Champions in 2000, 2001, and 2002.
 Bryant and Jackson would go on to win again in 2004, 2008, 2009, and 2010, earning a place in NBA history as one of the most decorated franchises.

-Lebron James would sign as a free agent, but the team just couldn’t gel together to turn into a contender.
+LeBron James would sign as a free agent, but the team just couldn’t jell together during his first season in LA.
 Frank Vogel signed on to serve as head coach after the 2018-2019 season as the team underwent a major transition.
 The entire roster was shaken up in a multi-team deal that landed Anthony Davis in LA.
-A bonafide star, Davis will compliment LeBron James well on the court.
-Rajon Rondo has re-signed for another two years with the team.
-Picking up Danny Green from Toronto on a two year deal worth $30 million and snagging DeMarcus Cousins from Golden State on a one year deal, the Lakers are totally rebuilt.
+A bonafide star, Davis compliments LeBron James well on the court.
+Rajon Rondo re-signed for another two years with the team.
+Picking up Danny Green from Toronto on a two year deal worth $30 million helps along with having Avery Bradley and Dwight Howard.
+DeMarcus Cousins signed on for a one year deal, but will miss the whole season due to an ACL tear suffered in the preseason.

-After all of these changes, only one thing is certain: It is going to be a crazy season in LA.
+After all of these changes, only one thing is certain: LA is back.
+The Lakers are tearing things up on the court and have no intention of stopping.
 More Information about the history of the Los Angeles Lakers can be found by clicking here.

 If you own a Los Angeles Lakers suite, we can market your luxury suite for the dates you choose not to use or are unable to attend.